-With common names that include Mexican mint, Spanish thyme, and Indian borage, Cuban oregano plants leave many gardeners wondering Exactly what is this? when they encounter them at a garden center.
+With common names that include Mexican mint, Spanish thyme, and Indian borage, Cuban oregano leaves many gardeners wondering exactly what it is when they encounter it at a garden center.
 Let’s start with what it is not.
-Cuban oregano isn’t oregano, mint, thyme, or borage.
-It is an herb that is perennial in tropical regions but most commonly grown as a container plant in all other regions.
+Cuban oregano isn’t actually oregano, or even mint, thyme, or borage.
+It is an herb that is perennial in tropical regions but most commonly grown as a container plant elsewhere.
 It has fragrant, velvety leaves edged in white, and trumpet-shape flowers in pink, white, and lavender.
-It’s nearly maintenance-free once it is established.
 It grows rapidly, creating a lush display in a container garden.

 Cuban oregano bears a strong menthol or camphor scent that intensifies when the leaves are crushed, so use this powerful seasoning carefully.
 It is most often used in dishes that include poultry, lamb, beef, and stuffing.
-Cuban oregano can be dried or frozen for cooking.
+Cuban oregano can be used fresh or dried for cooking.

 Cuban Oregano Care Must-Knows